aptos-foundation/AIPs/aips/aip-x.md

 ### Goals

 1. Enable Keyless account users to login quickly and without friction.
-2. Respect users' privacy as much as possible.
+2. Preserve privacy of users.
 3. Build a service that is relatively inexpensive to host.
-5. Protect against bugs in the zero-knowledge system.
+4. Protect against bugs in the zero-knowledge system.

 ### Out of Scope